highchair/artinruins-com/_property/ge-bulova-watch.md

 images:
   - url: ge-bulova-jh-2002-03-01.jpg
+    alt: 'A silver gray brick building in two major parts; one two-story, and another one story.
+Both feature large commercial plate glass windows and large-radius rounded corners.
+In general, it looks very space age and mid-century.'
   - url: ge-bulova-jh-2002-03-02.jpg
   - url: ge-bulova-jh-2002-03-02-alt.jpg
     caption: The reversed sign has been highlighted and flipped to read “General Electric”